thesteganos/pydantic-ai/docs/output.md

 ## Output data {#structured-output}

 The [`Agent`][pydantic_ai.Agent] class constructor takes an `output_type` argument that takes one or more types or [output functions](#output-functions).
-It supports both type unions and lists of types and functions.
+It supports simple scalar types, list and dict types, dataclasses and Pydantic models, as well as type unions -- generally everything supported as type hints in a Pydantic model.
+Multiple types and functions can also be provided in a list.

-When no output type is specified, or when the output type is `str` or a union or list of types including `str`, the model is allowed to respond with plain text, and this text is used as the output data.
+By default, Pydantic AI leverages the model's tool calling capability to make it return structured data.
+When multiple output types are specified (in a union or list), each member is registered with the model as a separate output tool in order to reduce the complexity of the schema and maximise the chances a model will respond correctly.
+This has been shown to work well across a wide range of models.
+If you'd like to change the names of the output tools, use a model's native structured output feature, or pass the output schema to the model in its [instructions](agents.md#instructions), you can use an [output mode](#output-modes) marker class.

-If `str` is not among the allowed output types, the model is not allowed to respond with plain text and is forced to return structured data (or arguments to an output function).
+When no output type is specified, or when `str` is among the output types, the model is allowed to respond with plain text, and this text is used as the output data.

-If the output type is a union or list with multiple members, each member (except for `str`, if it is a member) is registered with the model as a separate output tool in order to reduce the complexity of the tool schemas and maximise the chances a model will respond correctly.
+If `str` is not among the output types, the model is forced to return structured data (or arguments to an output function).

 If the output type schema is not of type `"object"` (e.g. it's `int` or `list[int]`), the output type is wrapped in a single element object, so the schema of all tools registered with the model are object schemas.